henriksommerfeld/blog-hugo/content/article/2018-06-29-getting-a-divorce-from-sharepoint.md

 ## Brave New World

-So, I finally descided to get a divorce from SharePoint.
+So, I finally decided to get a divorce from SharePoint.
 It will cost me a significant decrease in salary and all the uncertainties of jumping in to something where I will be a complete novice on the technology used, but I just had to do it.
 To spice it up a bit, I will also leave the consulting business and take a job at an IT department, with staff liability.

-So, after my vacation I will join Academic Work as a team manager for an internal development team.
-At this point I'm feeling a bit scared of all I have to learn: React, Elasticsearch, managing staff, Docker, internal politics, DotNet Core, lot of Azure things etc. Heck, even Git isn't something I know properly.
-But I'm still convinced that I will grow both personally and professionally and become a better developer in the next comming years. 🤩
+After my summer vacation I will join [Academic Work][11] as a team manager for an internal development team.
+At this point I'm feeling a bit scared of all the things I have to learn: React, Elasticsearch, managing staff, Docker, internal politics, DotNet Core, lot of Azure things etc. Heck, even Git isn't something I know properly.
+But I'm still convinced that I will grow both personally and professionally and become a better developer in the next coming years. 🤩

 [1]: http://requirejs.org/
 [2]: http://www.ilovesharepoint.com/2010/08/sharepoint-scripts-on-demand-spsod.html